Particle Filtering for Non-Deterministic Electrocardiographic Imaging: Numerical Results

 \paragraph{Propagation test cases} We designed $6 \times 2$ propagation test cases for the data generation.
 Six primary test cases were computed with isotropic conductivity tensors $\sigma_i$ and $\sigma_e$ in the heart.
 Then six twin test cases were calculated with the same parameters but anisotropic conductivity conductivity tensors in the heart, using simulated ruled-based fibers from the algorithm of Bayer et al. \cite{bayer2012novel}.
 In the case of the isotropic (scaled) conductivities, we imposed $\sigma_i = 1 I_3$, $\sigma_e = 3 I_3$ and $\sigma_T = 2 I_3$.
 In the presence of the ruled-based fibers, we chose the conductivity tensors singular values according to \cite{potse2018scalable}.
 Denoting by ${\ell}$ the longitudinal fiber direction and ${t}$ the transverse direction, we used the following singular values: $\sigma_i^\ell = \sigma_e^\ell = 3$, $\sigma_i^t = 0.3$, $\sigma_e^t = 1.2$ and $\sigma_T = 2 I_3$.

 Out of the six primary test cases, two contain one initial stimulation site, two contain two initial stimulation sites, with a small delay between the two stimulations, and the last two cases contain one initial stimulation site but also a true conductivity line of block.
-These conduction line of block were computed by significantly diminishing the intracellular conductivity values inside a designated area.
-The test cases and their characteristics are summarized in Table \ref{tab:bidomain params}.
+These conduction line of block were computed by diminishing by 99\% the intracellular conductivity values inside a designated area.

+The test cases and their characteristics are summarized in Table \ref{tab:bidomain params}, including the true locations of the lines of block.

 \paragraph{Data interpolation and noise addition} Body surface potential maps (BSPMs) were extracted from the bidomain solutions and interpolated on a second "inverse" torso surface coarser mesh (1186 nodes).
 Then, the interpolated torso signals were corrupted by adding white noise with a standard deviation equal to 4\% of the mean absolute amplitude of the data over time, which roughly corresponds to a signal-to-noise ratio of $30-32$~dB.